 Owren’s comments about “least talked-about barriers” and “blinders” hint at the psychology behind the anti-feminine violence.
 Whenever an unwillingness to talk about or even perceive an issue exists, shame also exists.

-Shame is the dividing line between the aspects of ourselves we embrace and the aspects we hide because we’d rather ignore them—between our conscious and unconscious selves.
+Shame is the dividing line between the aspects of ourselves we embrace and those we hide because we’d rather ignore them.
+It’s the dividing line between our conscious and unconscious selves.

 This division originates in the drought, desertification and famine that gave rise to patriarchy in the Sahara, Arabia and Central Asia some 6,000 years ago.